spartypkp/accelr8/projectDocumentation.md

 - Password recovery
 - Role-based access (resident, admin, super-admin)

+## Authentication & Authorization Architecture

+The Accelr8 platform implements a comprehensive authentication and authorization system using Next.js middleware and Supabase authentication.
+This system enforces robust access controls while maintaining a clean user experience.

+### Authentication Flow

+1. **User Authentication**
+   - Authentication is handled by Supabase Auth
+   - Login, registration, and password recovery flows are provided
+   - Sessions are managed via cookies with proper security measures

+2. **Route Protection**
+   - All routes under `/dashboard/*` are protected and require authentication
+   - Middleware intercepts requests to check for valid sessions
+   - Unauthenticated users are redirected to the login page with return URL

+3. **Role-Based Access Control**
+   - Three user roles with increasing permissions:
+     - `resident`: Basic access to resident features for assigned houses
+     - `admin`: House management capabilities plus resident features
+     - `super_admin`: Full access to all houses and features

+4. **House-Specific Permissions**
+   - Users only have access to houses they're associated with
+   - Residents can only access their assigned houses (via `residencies` table)
+   - Admins can only manage houses they're assigned to (via `house_admins` table)
+   - Super admins have access to all houses

+### Implementation Details

+1. **Middleware Architecture**
+   - Root middleware (`src/middleware.ts`) intercepts all requests
+   - Auth-specific middleware (`src/lib/supabase/middleware.ts`) handles authentication logic
+   - Clean fallbacks for authentication failures

+2. **Dashboard Entry Point**
+   - `/dashboard` serves as entry to house selection
+   - Displays houses the user has access to based on their role
+   - Admins see houses they manage, residents see houses they live in

+3. **House Access Verification**
+   - When accessing a specific house (`/dashboard/[houseId]/*`):
+     - Middleware verifies the user has access to that house
+     - Checks appropriate table based on user role (`residencies` or `house_admins`)
+     - Redirects to house selection if access check fails

+4. **Section-Based Permissions**
+   - `/dashboard/[houseId]/resident/*` - Resident functionality (accessible to all users with house access)
+   - `/dashboard/[houseId]/admin/*` - Admin functionality (only for admins and super admins)
+   - Routing structure enforces clear separation of concerns

+5. **UI Components & Navigation**
+   - Navigation adapts based on user role and current section
+   - Admins can switch between resident and admin views
+   - Layout components handle conditional rendering based on permissions

+### Security Considerations

+1. **Multiple Verification Layers**
+   - Client-side navigation restrictions
+   - Server middleware protection
+   - Database-level access controls
+   - UI conditional rendering

+2. **Principle of Least Privilege**
+   - Users only see navigation options they have permission to access
+   - Database queries are scoped to the user's role and assigned houses
+   - Super admin privileges are strictly controlled

+3. **Session Management**
+   - Secure cookie handling
+   - Proper token refresh
+   - Session timeout management

 ## House Dashboard (Resident Portal)

 When a resident logs in, they should be directed to their house dashboard with: